Check In

 If you’re ever unsure whether something you ate or drank will interfere with your test, ask your doctor beforehand.
 It’s always better to double-check than to have to redo the test!

 Do you live in Indiana or Illinois?
-You can even contact our Family Urgent Care clinic in Chicago or Schererville for any health concerns you have.
+You can even contact our urgent care clinic in Chicago or Schererville for any health concerns you have.

 How To Take A Urine Sample For Accurate Results?